Vintage Guitars

 Rose Morris Shaftesbury guitars

 As mentioned above, Rose-Morris opened their Shaftesbury Avenue shop in September 1967, and this location provided the name for the companies house brand of guitars, drums, effects units and amplifiers.
 The Shaftesbury line consisted of mid-priced electrics, well-built but not too expensive.
-The first Shaftesbury guitars were Japanese-built, and seeing as Rose Morris already had a relationship with Aria, these may well have been made at the Matsumoku plant.
+The first Shaftesbury guitars were Japanese-built, and seeing as Rose Morris already had a relationship with Aria, these may have been made at the Matsumoku plant - though to be fair, they lack many Matsumoku characteristics of the time, so perhaps they were built elsewhere.
+Fujigen maybe?
 These were the Rickenbacker styled 3261, 3262, 3263 bass and the Gibson Barney Kessel-styled 3264.
-By Summer 1969, guitar production had moved to Eko's plant in Italy - another company that Rose Morris distributed - with the line expanded to include a number of other copy guitars: a Thinline Telecaster copy (model 3265), a Telecaster Bass (3266), a Les Paul (3400), a Dan Armstrong-style perspex guitar (2402), and two British built 'Ned Callan' guitars, the Cody (3420) and Cody Bass (3421).
+By Summer 1969, the production of these guitars had moved to Eko's plant in Italy - another company that Rose Morris distributed - with the line expanded to include a number of other copy guitars: a Thinline Telecaster copy (model 3265) and a Telecaster Bass (3266).
+Another model based on the Gibson Les Paul model (3400) also launched in late 1969, and this was produced in Japan by Matsumoku.
+Later additions included a Dan Armstrong-style perspex guitar (2402), and two British built 'Ned Callan' guitars, the Cody (3420) and Cody Bass (3421).
 Read about Shaftesbury guitars in more detail here.

 Rose Morris Avon guitars